Welcome to the Sixth Form at Lawrence Sheriff School.

 Some students may spend a couple of hours one afternoon a week helping out in a care home or a local primary school whilst others manage to secure 2 or 3 days shadowing a professional in a career they are considering for their future.
 Students who have opted for the BTEC Engineering course will undertake some relevant work experience as part of this programme of study.
 It would be true to say that we support the students in this part of their sixth form experience on an individual basis.

 We recognise that the majority of the students in the sixth form at Lawrence Sheriff School are keen to go to university and we have a thorough programme in place to support the students through this process.
 For students who are not considering the university route there is plenty of independent careers guidance, focusing on apprenticeships and finding a job.

 We regularly keep in touch with parents, primarily through Insight, keeping them informed of academic progress as well as letting them know what is going on in the sixth form.
-The School’s “Weekly Word” is also a good source of information.
+The School’s “Weekly Word” is also a good source of information along with the "Year 12 & 13 key dates 2023-2024".
 The sixth form use a purpose built centre which houses a common room, a quiet study room and its own cafeteria on the ground floor with classrooms and computer rooms above.

 The Learning Resources Centre has further facilities which the sixth form are encouraged to use, namely a well-stocked modern library and a “drop-in” computer room for sixth formers to use during the day.
 Sixth formers act as role models to the rest of the school community and they play a large part in the vertical tutoring system.

 The sixth form students quickly build up positive working relationships with all staff and find their time in the sixth form a positive experience.
 Sixth Form Open Evening 2023